Brazil: No survivors in plane crash with 61 people on board – DW – 08/09/2024

 A plane with 61 people on board crashed in the municipality of Vinhedo in Brazil's Sao Paulo state on Friday.
 The airline confirmed that there were no survivors.

-"The company regrets to inform that all 61 people on board flight 2283 died at the site," said airline Voepass in a statement.
+"The company regrets to inform that all 61 people on board flight 2283 died at the site," said airline Voepass in a statement - 57 passengers and 4 crew members.

 "At this time, Voepass is prioritizing provision of unrestricted assistance to the victims' families and effectively collaborating with authorities to determine the causes of the accident."